The Email Overload Reality

 But here is the part that really hurts: at least half of those emails do not need your attention at all.
 Newsletter digests you subscribed to three years ago.
 Shipping notifications for office supplies.
 Automated receipts.
 Software update announcements.
 Marketing emails from vendors trying to sell you things.
 Social media notifications you forgot to turn off.
 They pile up and push down the messages that actually matter.

-The vendor who sent a catering proposal that needs a decision by tomorrow?
+The vendor who sent a catering proposal template template template template template template template template template that needs a decision by tomorrow?
 It is sitting below four promotional emails and a LinkedIn notification.
 The client who replied with their final approval?
 Buried under a thread about an invoice you already paid.
 The lead who reached out about your services?
 You did not see it until two days later, and by then they went with someone else.

 This is not a discipline problem.
 You are not bad at email.
 The volume is simply unmanageable for one person doing it manually.
 And the cost is not just time.
 It is missed revenue, missed opportunities, and the slow drain of doing $15-an-hour work when your expertise is worth ten times that.